Astronomer (Tenure Track) - UPDATED

-The National Radio Astronomy Observatory (NRAO) is seeking to appoint three new tenure-track scientists (the “Astronomer track”), one in each of the following focus areas:
+The National Radio Astronomy Observatory (NRAO) is seeking to appoint two tenure-track scientists (the “Astronomer track”), one in each of the following focus areas:

 - ALMA science